maxkueng/irma/README.md

    account and PID.
 This is mainly for debugging purposes.
  - **kill.js**
    Allows an admin to shut down the bot by sending a Yammer message
+ - **s18.js**
+   Tells you when the next S18 train departs from the Zollikerberg station

 Dependencies